How Much Does My Foam Part Weigh?

 by

 When production is getting planned for a brand-new product, the shipping weight is usually needed before the part is complete.
 Not only does the part have weight, but the packaging does as well.
-The packaging may have not been produced yet, so it’s not as simple as throwing it on a scale.
+However, the packaging may have not been produced yet, so it’s not as simple as throwing it on a scale.

-Here’s how you can calculate the weight of your foam part – before it’s even fabricated.
+Here’s how you can calculate the weight of your foam part – before it’s even fabricated.Use the formula below to get a more concrete estimate for your shipping costs.

 Foam Weight Calculation